kobenguyent/aklamio/README.md

 ### How to trigger UI tests

-For all possible combinations of browsers and Oses, please refer to `codecept.conf.js`
+For all possible combinations of browsers and OSes, please refer to `codecept.conf.js`

 - To run the tests with Chrome 74 on Windows 10